Peter Nygard, Canadian clothing manufacturer, accused of raping 10 women in civil class-action lawsuit | CBC News

 Additional lawsuits

-Thursday's allegations follow two additional lawsuits accusing Nygard of sexual assault, filed in Los Angeles in January, that came to light recently
+Thursday's allegations follow two additional lawsuits accusing Nygard of sexual assault that were filed in Los Angeles in January and came to light recently

 Nygard denies those allegations as well.